 Veneer vs. Solid Hardwood

-A veneer is a thin layer of wood produced by slicing carefully selected logs.
+A veneer is a very thin layer of wood produced by carefully slicing selected logs and then they’re glued on to core panels.
 A tree may yield 30 to 50 times more wood surface when used to produce veneer than when producing lumber.
 With veneer you can achieve grain patterns and effects not possible with solid hardwood.

 The improved yields maximize the aesthetic properties of hardwood trees and place less demand forests.
 During their growth cycle trees produce oxygen while sequestering carbon.
 This carbon stays sequestered in the entire life cycle of the products made from veneer which can be decades.